 The biggie is that on a domestic flight, your bags don’t go through customs or immigration inspection since you’re still in the same country (or your home country) – they just get checked at the gate before you board like normal and then go to the baggage carousel with everyone else’s luggage when you land.

-Domestic flights are typically shorter than an international flight that crosses multiple time zones or goes to a different country which means they usually won’t serve in-flight meals.
+Domestic flights are typically shorter than international flights that cross multiple time zones or go to a different country, so they usually won’t serve in-flight meals.